 What’s more, he finally admits that the Java browser plugin is a security risk whose time has passed.
 If anything he swings too far in the opposite direction, recommending HTML5 for targeting “a general audience” because “Java is no longer a viable platform for widespread distribution of client applications over the Internet.”
 True for mobile users but private JRE deployment still works fine for desktop users.
 Be that as it may, every Java programmer upgrading to SE 8 should benefit from this very useful book.

-2015-03-10: Horstmann has now published the more extensive Core Java for the Impatient, also covering Java SE 8.
+2015-03-10: Horstmann has now published the more extensive Core Java for the Impatient, also covering Java SE 8, as well as Java SE 9 in the second edition.
 Since that book is for the most part a superset of For the Really Impatient, I would recommend getting the new book instead.

 The Well-Grounded Java Developer — Benjamin J. Evans & Martijn Verburg, Manning 2012, ISBN 978-1-617290-06-0

 ** A strange hodge-podge of chapters on wildly different subjects, this book isn’t outright bad as much as mistitled and unfocused.
-Read Horstmann & Cornell’s Core Java and Joshua Bloch’s Effective Java if you want to become a “well-grounded Java developer.”
+Read Horstmann’s Core Java and Bloch’s Effective Java if you want to become a “well-grounded Java developer.”
 What Evans & Verburg offer instead is a brief tour of Java 7 innovations, low-level JVM features, alternative JVM languages, and some popular frameworks.